SoCXin/doc/docs/platforms/espressif8266_extra.rst

 Debug Level
 ~~~~~~~~~~~

-Please use one of the next :ref:`projectconf_build_flags` to change debug level.
+Please use one of the next :ref:`riscv` to change debug level.
-A :ref:`projectconf_build_flags` option could be used only the one time per
+A :ref:`riscv` option could be used only the one time per
 build environment.
 If you need to specify more flags, please separate them
 with a new line or space.

-Also, please note that you will need to extend :ref:`projectconf_build_flags`
+Also, please note that you will need to extend :ref:`riscv`
 with :ref:`platform_espressif8266_serial_debug` macro.
 For example,
 ``build_flags = -DDEBUG_ESP_PORT=Serial -DDEBUG_ESP_SSL ...``.